The Shop & Wine Bar

 The Neighbourhood

-- Location: Tucked into the back streets of Bondi on Curlewis Street, away from the Campbell Parade tourist strip but still walking distance to the beach.
+- Location: Tucked into Bondi's back streets on Curlewis Street, away from the main Campbell Parade tourist strip.
+It's the kind of local spot that Bondi residents guard jealously - close enough to the beach action but removed from the crowds.